Good Basic Invariants and Frobenius Structures

-If $G$ is a finite Coxeter group, we also show that \begin{enumerate} \item a set of good basic invariants gives a set of flat invariants obtained by Saito \cite{finite} of the Frobenius structure, \item the Taylor coefficients of the good basic invariants give the structure constants of the multiplication of the Frobenius structure obtained by Dubrovin \cite{Dubrovin}. \end{enumerate}
+If $G$ is a finite real reflection group, we show that \begin{enumerate} \item a set of good basic invariants gives a set of flat invariants obtained by Saito \cite{finite} of the Frobenius structure, \item the Taylor coefficients of the good basic invariants give the structure constants of the multiplication of the Frobenius structure obtained by Dubrovin \cite{Dubrovin}. \end{enumerate}

 Here is a brief account of the contents of the paper.
 In Section 2 we define an admissible triplet for the finite complex reflection group.
 In Section 3 we define good basic invariants.
 In Section 4 we give examples of good basic invariants.
 In Section 5 we study the dependence of good basic invariants on the choice of the admissible triplet.
 In Section 6 we give properties of Taylor coefficients of good basic invariants.
 In Section 7 we treat the cases of finite real reflection groups.
 We show the existence and the uniqueness of good basic invariants and we give a description of the bilinear form in terms of the good basic invariants (Theorem \ref{230403.3}).
 In Section 8 we show that the good invariants give a nice description of the Frobenius structure which is defined by Saito and Dubrovin.